grp-bork/nIMP3/README.md

 nIMP3
 =====

-`IMP` (Integrated Meta-omic Pipeline) is a workflow for metagenomic/metatranscriptomic co-assembly originally developed at the [University of Luxembourg](https://git-r3lab.uni.lu/IMP/IMP)*. `nIMP3` is a nextflow-port of [IMP3](https://git-r3lab.uni.lu/IMP/imp3) developed at EMBL Heidelberg in collaboration with the University of Luxembourg and University of Amsterdam for the [NFDI4Microbiota](https://nfdi4microbiota.de/) framework.
-It is powered by the independent [nevermore](https://github.com/cschu/nevermore) workflow component library.
+`IMP` (Integrated Meta-omic Pipeline) is a workflow for metagenomic/metatranscriptomic co-assembly originally developed at the [University of Luxembourg](https://git-r3lab.uni.lu/IMP/IMP)*. `nIMP3` is a nextflow-port of [IMP3](https://git-r3lab.uni.lu/IMP/imp3) developed at EMBL Heidelberg in collaboration with the University of Luxembourg and University of Amsterdam for the [NFDI4Microbiota](https://nfdi4microbiota.de/) framework. nIMP3 is powered by the independent [nevermore](https://github.com/cschu/nevermore) workflow component library.

 \* Citation: